mannuelf/mannuelferreira.com_nextjs/_posts/upgrading-my-lenovo-legion.md

 ### New Keybaord

 ![lenovo-legion-keyboard-replacement](/assets/blog/upgrading-my-lenovo-legion/keyboard.jpg)
-Feeling pretty pleased with myself at this point, only paid $28 for this repalacement keyboard.
+> Feeling pretty pleased with myself at this point, only paid $28 for this replacement keyboard.

 ![lenovo-legion-keyboard-replacement](/assets/blog/upgrading-my-lenovo-legion/keyboard2.jpg)
 Looks very close to the real thing.